 What it is

-A clear, cordless 1.7-liter glass kettle with blue boil light, boil-dry protection, and automatic shut-off.
+A clear, cordless 1.7-liter glass kettle with an indicator light, boil-dry protection, and automatic shut-off.

 Why it’s great

-- Fast Boil on a budget and easy water-level visibility.
+- Fast boiling at a wallet-friendly price, with easy water-level visibility.

-- Wide lid for quick filling and cleaning.
+- Wide opening makes filling and cleaning simpler.

 Keep in mind